LOGBOOK

 Which fields contain unchangeable, automatically entered data and which fields allow manual data entry depends on what data is available in the NMEA and can be recognized by the field's appearance.

-With the Focus toggle button, you can quickly switch between the normal view of the entire cruise and the Focus view.
+With the Focus toggle button, you can quickly switch between the normal view of the entire voyage and the Focus view.
 Of course, data recording continues while switching to another LOGBOOK view.

 In Focus view, the focus is on the current day In Focus view, the focus is on the current day